Cerastium tomentosum: Cultivation

 It has proven popular as a cultivated ornamental and can be found in gardens the world over.
 It is a horticultural plant, perennial, rocky, forming dense silver carpets.
 This plant is not very demanding: it likes a poor soil, rich in gravel, well drained, in a sunny place.
 It spreads easily by its rhizomes.

 Range

-It is native to southern Italy.
-It is believed to originate from the Caucasus and southeastern Europe.
-It has naturalised in Canada, the United States and France, where it is often subspontaneous.
+It is native to Italy, from the central and southern Apennine Mountains to Sicily.
+It has naturalised elsewhere in Europe and in North America, where it is often subspontaneous.